Running cog

 cog - generate content with inlined Python code.

--d Delete the generator code from the output file.
+-d Delete the Python code from the output file.

--D name=val Define a global string available to your generator code.
+-D name=val Define a global string available to your Python code.

 -e Warn if a file has no cog code in it.